tsuri/road_to_production/README.md

 This is the plan, as of now:

+Chapter 0, prerequisites.
+We will use virtualbox and vagrant.

 Chapter 1, the underlying infrastructure.
 Here we will deploy a coreos cluster and we'll get familiar with some of the features.

 Chapter 2, the base kubernetes cluster.
 We setup a very simple kubernetes cluster, using only unauthenticated HTTP for communication.